yashtekade21/MediaVault/README.md

 ## License

-This project is provided as-is for personal use.
-Respect copyright laws and platform terms of service.
+Copyright © 2025 Yash Tekade.
+All rights reserved.
+This software is proprietary and confidential.

 ## Disclaimer